NickJosevski/XamarinStripe/README.md

 3.
 	JSON deserialization relevant changes have been made to classes that are created as part of deserialization including public enums now matching the case and format of the API.

+4.
+   It's strongly named, this is how we need it.

 ## Licencse